-Roasted Balsamic Zucchini and Mushrooms with Feta and Thyme
+Roasted Zucchini and Mushrooms with Feta

 If you don’t have any giant zucchini like I used in these photos, use about four smaller ones.
 And if your family has some vegetable-avoiders, possibly they may end up liking this as much as my brother-in-law did.
 And if that happens, I’d love to hear about it!

-I used a pound of brown Cremini mushrooms, cut into bite-sized pieces.
+- I used a pound of brown Cremini mushrooms, cut into bite-sized pieces.
 Regular white mushrooms will also work just fine here.
 Don’t be afraid to wash the mushrooms with cold water; then let them drain well while you prep the zucchini and mix the marinade.
 Cut drained mushrooms into bite-sized pieces.

-I tossed all the vegetables together with the marinade in a bowl and let it sit on the counter for about an hour, but you can also marinate for a slightly longer time in a Ziploc bag if you prefer.
+- I tossed all the vegetables together with the marinade in a bowl and let it sit on the counter for about an hour, but you can also marinate for a slightly longer time in a Ziploc bag if you prefer.
 Even if you don’t have time to marinate, this will still be good.

-When the vegetables are nicely browned, arrange on a plate and sprinkle with crumbled Feta (and some chopped parsley if desired.)
+- When the vegetables are nicely browned, arrange on a plate and sprinkle with crumbled Feta (and some chopped parsley if desired.)

 More Ways to Enjoy Zucchini:

-The BEST Slow Cooker Zucchini Recipes ~ Slow Cooker or Pressure Cooker
+Amazing Slow Cooker and Instant Pot Zucchini Recipes ~ Slow Cooker or Pressure Cooker

 50 Amazing Zucchini Recipes ~ Kalyn’s Kitchen